shyamsg/JellyBelly/python/README.md

 jellyvec = JELLYVECS("binfilename")
 ```

-Is successfull, no errors should be raised.
+If successfull, no errors should be raised.

 Instances of JELLYVECS have a couple of variables and methods: